deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 </details>

-Our research started out by trying to predict the electricity and gas consumption of individual residential houses on a 10 second and one-hour resolution, respectively.
+Our research started out by trying to predict the electricity and gas power consumption of individual residential houses on a 10 second and one-hour resolution, respectively.
 The time we wanted to predict ahead was one hour to a week, by using as less data as possible.
-Due to model complexity, time, and scarce messy data, the research got narrowed down to predicting the gas consumption of houses on the aggregated level, predicting one hour, a day and a week ahead with an hourly resolution.
+Due to model complexity, time, and scarce messy data, the research got narrowed down to predicting the mean gas consumption on the aggregated level by making predictions with an hourly resolution.
 This is done by only using historical and future weather information.
-Whereas the aggregated level in our case consists of the mean gas usage of 54 houses and could represent a block of houses.
+Whereas the aggregated level in our case consists of the mean gas usage of 52 houses and thus could represent a block of houses.
+In a real life scenario, the amount of time the models are able to predict ahead is limited by how far the used weather forecasts go.
 These predictions are done by using the different models listed below and are eventually compared to each other.
+The hourly predictions are also downsample to one day and one week resolution, to evaluate the models on different resolutions.

 - MVLR: Multivariate Linear Regression
 - DNN: Deep Neural Network